Fife Capital is reportedly paying $200 million for a portfolio of industrial, office and residential investments.

 When it was listed last year, the Buckeridge portfolio contained 47 properties.

-Four assets were offices (including 22 Mount St, Perth, pictured top).
+Of the 39 assets which are trading, four are offices (including 22 Mount St, Perth, pictured top).

-There were 18 industrial investments – in Adelaide, Brisbane and Melbourne – most offered with a leaseback.
+Eighteen industrial investments – in Adelaide, Brisbane and Melbourne – were mostly offered with leasebacks.

-Based on the reported annual income of the 39 properties ($11.6m), the Fife deal is being struck at a 5.8 per cent yield.
+Based on the portfolio’s reported annual income ($11.6m), the deal is being struck at a c5.8 per cent yield.

 The Buckeridge family retains the BCG Construction firm.